markshapiro/webpack-merge-and-include-globally/README.md

   <link rel="stylesheet" href="/node_modules/toastr/build/toastr.min.css">
 ```
-because your `node_modules` is not avaialble in production.
+because your `node_modules` is not available in production.
 <br/>with this plugin you can achieve the desired effect this way:
 ``` javascript